10th, Sci.I, Scientific reasons

 • * The main component of natural gas.

-Ans:- methane (CH4)
+Ans:- Methane (CH4)

 • * Nomenclature system based on the structure of the compounds and it was accepted all over the world.

-Ans:- international union of pure and applied chemistry (IUPAC)
+Ans:- International Union of pure and Applied Chemistry (IUPAC)

 • * The device used for grinding an ore.

-Ans:- grinding mill
+Ans:- Grinding mill

 • * The process of heating the carbonate ore to a high temperature in limited air.

-Ans:- calcination
+Ans:- Calcination

 • * The process of heating the sulphide ore to a high temperature over the air.

-Ans:- roasting
+Ans:- Roasting

 • * Two Highly reactive metals.
+Ans:- 1. potassium K

-2. sodium
+2. sodium Na

 • * A common ore of aluminum.